esemsc-3b60f913/kv-billing/test_doctor_notes.md

 X-ray examination of the left knee performed in AP and lateral views, showing no bony pathology or signs of osteoarthritis.
 Small joint effusion visible.

-Clinical diagnosis: Meniscal lesion of the left knee (M23.2), likely medial meniscus tear based on mechanism of injury and clinical findings.
+Clinical diagnosis: Meniscal lesion of the left knee, likely medial meniscus tear based on mechanism of injury and clinical findings.

 Performed services:
-1. Comprehensive orthopedic examination with detailed documentation (03246)
+1. Comprehensive orthopedic examination with detailed documentation
-2. X-ray examination of the left knee (01760)
+2. X-ray examination of the left knee
-3. Diagnostic knee joint aspiration performed under sterile conditions - clear synovial fluid obtained, sent for analysis (35900)
+3. Diagnostic knee joint aspiration performed under sterile conditions - clear synovial fluid obtained, sent for analysis

 Recommendations: Rest, ice, compression, elevation.
 Referral for MRI to confirm meniscal pathology.
 Consider arthroscopic evaluation if symptoms persist or worsen.
 Physical therapy